lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 * [AEM 6.4 Service Pack Release Notes](https://helpx.adobe.com/experience-manager/6-4/release-notes/sp-release-notes.html)
 * [AEM 6.3 Cumulative Fix Pack](https://helpx.adobe.com/experience-manager/release-notes--aem-6-3-cumulative-fix-pack.html)

-Contact Support if you are unable to find the latest download package or service pack.
+Contact Support if you are unable to find the latest AEM package or Service Pack.

 ## Configure integration {#configure-integration-bp}

-The steps to configure integration are different depending on your AEM version, and whether you are configuring integration for the first-time, or upgrading the existing integration:
+The steps to configure integration are different depending on your AEM version, and whether you are configuring for the first-time, or upgrading the existing integration:

 | **AEM Version** |**Configure New Integration** |**Upgrade Integration** |
 |---|---|---|